 The boy waving the flag is Jack's brother.
 Sally is walking.
 The man walking is my neighbor.
 The man standing is my neighbor Bob; the man sitting is his son Billy Bob.
 The Muslim terrorist cut the throat of the praying journalist.

 She likes my singing.
+She likes me singing.

 John's whistling awoke her.
+John whistling awoke her.

 Sally hates Tom's cursing.
+Sally hates Tom cursing.

 If you have a good ear for English, you will intuitively reject the second item in these pairs.
 They really should grate against your linguistic sensibility even if you don't know what it means to say that gerunds take the possessive.
 That is, a word immediately preceding a gerund must be in the possessive case.
 A fused participle, then, is a participle used as a noun preceded by a modifier, whether a noun or a pronoun, that is not in the possessive.